-DUCIVR 3-1 CLERK'S SCHEDULE OF MISCELLANEOUS FEES
+DUCivR 3-1 CLERK'S SCHEDULE OF MISCELLANEOUS FEES

-Under authority of 28 U.S.C. § 1914(a) and (b), the clerk of court will collect from the parties filing and other fees as prescribed by the Judicial Conference of the United States.
-A current schedule of those fees is posted in the public reception area of the clerk's office, and copies of the fee schedule are available from the clerk on request.
-Pursuant to 28 U.S.C. § 1914(c), the court authorizes the clerk of court to require advance payment of those fees.
+Under 28 U.S.C. § 1914(a) and (b), the Clerk of Court collects fees as determined by the Judicial Conference of the United States.
+Under 28 U.S.C. § 1914(c), the court is authorized to require advance payment of those fees.
+A current fee schedule is available on the court's website.

-DUCivR 3-2 ACTIONS TO PROCEED WITHOUT PREPAYMENT OF FEES
+DUCivR 3-2 PROCEEDING WITHOUT PREPAYMENT OR PAYMENT OF FILING FEES